 Why Smart Teachers Plan Routines in June (Not August)

-June teacher planning is the secret to a calm and confident start to the school year.
+June teacher planning is the secret to a more confident start to the school year.
 August feels far away... until it’s not.
 You blink, and suddenly you’re staring down the chaos of the first week of school.
 But what if you could walk in cool, confident, and already in control?

 Teaching is such a unique profession.
 We waltz into summer like we’ve been set free from a 10-month sprint—hello patio lattes, poolside reads, and golden-hour bike rides.
 No other job lets you pause like this.
 Summer is sacred.

 And then... bam.
 It’s August 1.
 That creeping feeling of anxiety starts to show up uninvited.
 I remember all too well how the Sunday Scaries would hit me like a ton of bricks.
-It’s hard to explain to anyone outside the world of education, but in our circle, we’ve coined it The Teacher Fright here at the Teachers Empowerment Network.
+It’s hard to explain to anyone outside the world of education, but in our circle, we’ve coined it "The Teacher Fright" here at the Teachers Empowerment Network.

 Those well-intentioned vows of “Next year will be different!” vanish, and suddenly, you’re winging it again.
 Tired, stressed, and wondering why your brilliant ideas flew the coop.
 Cue the spiral: "Why didn’t I plan?
 Why didn’t I prep?"
 And just like that, you’re back in survival mode.